aaronzhfeng/quantify_credibility/llm-belief-mi-test/MCQ_DATASETS_COMMANDS.md

-# Multiple-Choice Datasets - Evaluation Commands
+git# Multiple-Choice Datasets - Evaluation Commands

 This guide contains all commands for evaluating **multiple-choice question (MCQ)** datasets using the MI-based uncertainty quantification framework.